 Policy Overview: Lehigh’s travel policies take into account recommendations and guidelines from the Pennsylvania Department of Health (PA DOH) and Centers for Disease Control (CDC) and Prevention; in some cases, there may be additional Lehigh-specific requirements.
 Read below for specific travel requirements for students, faculty and staff.
 These are subject to change as conditions and guidance evolve, and any updates should be followed.
-Note that travel quarantine requirements may differ from medically required quarantine for those who were exposed to the virus.

 Travel guidance for students who test positive for COVID-19 or are identified as a close contact of an individual who tested positive: Students are required to follow Lehigh’s Isolation and Quarantine Protocol in the event they test positive for the virus or are identified as a close contact.
+Note that travel quarantine requirements differ from medically required quarantine (14 days) for those who were exposed to the virus.

 This policy is specific to travel.
 For faculty and staff following "medically required" quarantine because they came into close contact with someone who tested positive for COVID-19, the Lehigh Valley Health Network consultant will continue to use the 14-day guideline when clearing faculty and staff to return to work (i.e., you cannot "test out" of medically required quarantine).

 We are working with study abroad providers in a number of countries to determine what options are available based on local conditions.
 Many programs have eliminated their Fall 2021 programs, but are hoping to open up in the spring.
 ITAC will continue to monitor conditions that will affect study abroad programs directed by our partner providers.

 If you develop symptoms during or after travel:

 We ask all students to avoid travel as much as possible outside of the Bethlehem area once they arrive for the spring semester, except for emergency circumstances, as this will reduce the risk of infection and transmission of the coronavirus.
 This includes trips home to visit family and friends, and especially to other college campuses or for related social activities.